-No offense to Waco, but we didn’t seek it out as a specific destination, but rather a stopover to break up the drive from Hot Springs to Fredericksburg, TX.
+No offense to Waco, but we didn’t seek it out as a specific destination, rather as a stopover to break up the drive from Hot Springs to Fredericksburg, TX.
 We didn’t expect to do much there, but we had a good time!

 We stayed at Midway Park, on Waco Lake.
 Nice wooded sites, no wifi, easy drive to stores and food.
 The nicer campsites are lake-front, with covered picnic tables, but from the looks of the trailers parked there those spots fill up with long-term residents.